DevScope/sql-powershell-modules/README.md

 # SQLHelper.psm1

 A single lightweight powershell module with cmdlets to query/update databases with any .net provider: SQL/OLEDB/ODBC/...

-Samples:

 ## Query